-A tenant can apply for legal assistance from one of the many offices, such as The Legal Aid Society and Legal Services NYC, that provide free legal representation to New Yorkers throughout the boroughs.
+A tenant can apply for legal assistance from one of the many offices that provide free legal representation to New Yorkers throughout the boroughs.
 To find out which offices serve a particular area, a tenant may consult www.LawHelpNY.org or call 311.